WebArbiter: A Principle-Guided Reasoning Process Reward Model for Web Agents: Experiments

 \subsubsection{Downstream Analysis across Domains}

 As shown in Tab.~\ref{tab: guided}, WebArbiter achieves substantial average improvements under both policy models, significantly outperforming all baselines.
 These gains stem from two main factors.
 First, reasoning mitigates spurious correlations that often mislead WebPRMs in domains such as Shopping and Reddit.
-The improvements on Shopping are particularly pronounced, as these tasks require dense semantic retrieval and inference: stronger policies can propose more promising candidate actions, and WebArbiter’s structured reward modeling further amplifies these advantages.
+The improvements on Shopping are particularly pronounced, as these tasks require dense semantic retrieval and inference: stronger policies can propose more promising candidate actions, and WebArbiter's structured reward modeling further amplifies these advantages.
 Second, in GitLab, tasks frequently admit multiple equivalent paths.
 WebShepherd is brittle under such variability, whereas WebArbiter reasons over historical trajectories and the current state to evaluate action validity, enabling stronger generalization in dynamic workflows.
 We provide qualitative case studies in Appendix~\ref{sec:checklist_case} to further illustrate these failure modes of checklist-based supervision.
+MAP presents a distinct pattern: tasks primarily involve information retrieval over OpenStreetMap, where success hinges on the semantic precision of search queries.
+Na\"ive reward signals fail to assess whether a query targets the intended geographic entity, while WebArbiter nearly doubles the baseline by reasoning over query-task alignment.
 By contrast, CMS exhibits a more template-driven structure, where actions closely follow standardized patterns.
 In such settings, checklist-based supervision remains comparatively effective, which narrows the relative performance gap.
-Overall, WebArbiter’s reasoning-first design consistently provides robust, interpretable, and scalable supervision across diverse domains.
+Overall, WebArbiter's reasoning-first design consistently provides robust, interpretable, and scalable supervision across diverse domains.